 In practice, the use of one algorithm for creating a deep learning recommendation system will not deliver the needed result so it’s better to use mixed recommendations to solve problems that are related to a certain algorithm type.

 Any system that is based on Machine Learning principles demands initial data to teach the weighting factors.
 With the lack or absence of the data, the system will not be able to deliver results.
 In recommendation systems, this problem is known under the “cold start” name.
 Each algorithm requires a certain set of data, needed for proper work.
 The problem appears upon launching the service in production when the number of users is minimal and the used algorithms are not applicable.
 There are a few solutions to the problem.
-First, the items can be recommended by the date of adding to the cart or randomly choosing them from the whole item set, hoping the user will like some of them.
+First, the items can be recommended by the date of adding to the cart or randomly choosing from the whole item set, hoping the user will like some of them.
 Second, the system can be started after the service works for a while and there will be enough data to analyze.